Partition Horrors Remembrance Day: Background

 The partition of India occurred on the basis of religious separatism, demanded by the All-India Muslim League who propagated the idea that Indian Muslims and Indian Hindus were two different nations—a theory that was propounded by the Hindu Mahasabha as well.
-The Indian National Congress, along with the Communist Party of India, All India Azad Muslim Conference, Khudai Khidmatgar, All India Anglo-Indian Association, All India Conference of Indian Christians, and Chief Khalsa Diwan, adamantly opposed the partition of India as it upheld the concept of composite nationalism—that the Indian nation is made up of a "diversity of religions, creeds, castes, sub-castes, communities and cultures".
+The Indian National Congress, along with the Communist Party of India, All India Azad Muslim Conference, Khudai Khidmatgar, All India Anglo-Indian Association, All India Conference of Indian Christians (AICIC), and Chief Khalsa Diwan, adamantly opposition to India's partition as it upheld the concept of composite nationalism—that the Indian nation is made up of a "diversity of religions, creeds, castes, sub-castes, communities and cultures".
 Mahatma Gandhi, Abdul Ghaffar Khan, Frank Anthony, Purushottam Das Tandon, Maulana Azad, Tara Singh and Allah Bux Soomro actively worked to oppose the partition of India.
 The leader of All India Muslim League, Muhammad Ali Jinnah, demanded "either a divided India or a destroyed India" and called for Direct Action Day, which resulted in communal violence that sowed the seeds for the partition of India.
 Though the demand of the All India Muslim League was eventually accepted by the British, the state of India officially rejected the two-nation theory and chose to be a secular state, enshrining the concepts of religious pluralism and composite nationalism in its constitution.